 - Then, click Clean And Restart

-- To install the latest driver, go to your graphics card’s manufacturer’s website
+- To install the latest driver, visit the manufacturer’s website for your graphics card.

 - After installing the driver, reboot your computer and see if the issue is fixed.